 How Do I Become Involved?

-If you are interested in participating in our mentoring program as a mentor fill out the senior faculty application.
-If you are interested in participating as a mentee fill out the junior faculty application.
+If you are interested in participating in our mentoring program as a mentor fill out the tenure track faculty application.
+If you are interested in participating as a mentee fill out the tenured faculty application.
 Please submit by Wednesday, July 27, 2017 at 5 p.m.
-You can also contact the Office of Faculty Development at email@example.com.
+You can also contact the Office of Faculty Development at firstname.lastname@example.org.